notwaldorf/tiny-care-terminal/README.md

   This is using [`git-standup`](https://github.com/kamranahmedse/git-standup) under the hood, and looks one subdirectory deep (so if you have all your code directories in a `~/Code`, you only need to list that one)
+  - `TTC_REPOS_DEPTH` is the max directory-depth to look for git repositories in the directories defined with `TTC_REPOS` (by default 1).
+Note that the deeper the directory depth, the slower the results will be fetched.
   - `TTC_WEATHER`, the location to check the weather for.
 A zipcode doesn't always work, so if you can, use a location first (so prefer `Paris` over `90210`)